 What do the character names mean?

 Weddingbee is named after the site’s founder Bee.
 Her handle on the site is Mrs. Bee, and to maintain anonymity for all the bees, they each selected a character with a corresponding icon.
-We change the type of characters every couple of months – first we started with bugs to stay within the bee theme, then moved onto flowers, fruits, gemstones, vegetables, candy, back to flowers, birds, desserts, tropical fruits, beverages, hors d’oeuvres, shoes, makeup, baby animals, dogs, and now weather.
+We change the type of characters every couple of months—first we started with bugs to stay within the bee theme, then moved onto flowers, fruits, gemstones, vegetables, candy, back to flowers, birds, desserts, tropical fruits, beverages, hors d’oeuvres, shoes, makeup, baby animals, dogs, and more!

 How do I use the Boards?

 You do not need an account to read postings on the Boards, but you do need one if you want to write posts or comment.
 Once you’ve created an account, you can comment and write posts asking the Weddingbee community for advice, vendor referrals, etc. Before posting, please try looking for your answer using search to see if your question has been asked previously, as many of the same questions have already been asked.

 How do I edit or delete a comment on the Boards?

 There is no way for users to delete comments on the boards, but you can edit comments for up to one hour.

 For a fairly comprehensive list of common Weddingbee abbreviations, check out this link.

 How do I flag a thread or comment on the Boards or Classifieds?